 Completed in June 2020, this is a permanent structure with a retractable roof, housing an astronomy telescope and ancillary equipment.

-We were invited to be involved at the conception of the project by Mosedale Gillatt Architects along with Development Consultant John Holmes and astronomer Gary Fildes who were instrumental in setting up the Kielder Observatory.
+We were invited to be involved in the conception of the project by Mosedale Gillatt Architects along with Development Consultant John Holmes and astronomer Gary Fildes who were instrumental in setting up the Kielder Observatory.

 This was reviewed and developed collaboratively with Jenny Gillatt and the wider team.